DeadEndReece/Buber/README.md

 ## Notes

 - BUBER is built for BeamNG.drive Career Mode.
-- Loaner vehicles and disabled taxi economy states are blocked.
 - Some route features depend on the current level having suitable taxi spots or bus route data.
 - The in-game UI must be added to your layout before you can control the service from the app.